xgourmandin/gcp-gitlab-auth/AWS/README.md

 # gitlab-aws-workload-identity

 a Terraform project to connect Gitlab projects with AWS Security Token Service.\
-This repository is not meant to be a Terraform module, but a starter project to connect your Gitlab repositories with your AWS account.
+This repository is not meant to be a Terraform module, but a starter project to connect your repositories with your AWS account.

 Feel free to use it as a starting point.
 If you're making improvements on this, please consider making a pull request.